Just Got Engaged? The 6 Things You Need to Do First

 5. Consider a Wedding Planner or Coordinator: Having a wedding planner from the get-go or a day-of wedding coordinator can take lots of stress out of your shoulders.
 They will make sure everything runs smoothly on your big day, and might also have a list of vendors that you’re looking for.
 It’s always helpful to have an experienced one there so you can fully enjoy the day.

-6. Book Priority Wedding Vendors: Whether it’s lavish decors, a packed dance floor, or top-notch catering, figure out your wedding priorities and reach out asap because these wedding vendors are booked pretty far in advance.
-Also booking early can help you take advantage of their current pricing.
+6. Book Priority Wedding Vendors: Whether it’s lavish decors, top-notch catering, or timeless wedding photos, figure out your wedding priorities and reach out asap because these wedding vendors are booked pretty far in advance.
+Also booking early will take advantage of their current pricing.
 Once you nail down the major vendors, everything else will naturally fall in place.

 There you have it.
 I hope these 6 things will get things going.
 It can be stressful sometimes, don’t forget to take a step back and enjoy some down time with each!
 I have married couples saying that they really missed the planning process and all the excitement it built up.
 So, just enjoy it because marriage is such a wonderful blessing!